Botspot/pi-apps/README.md

 exit 0
 ```
 Let's walk through the script, one line at a time.
-- This stuff belongs at the top of all Pi-Apps scripts.
-Don't worry much about it.
+- This stuff belongs at the top of all Pi-Apps scripts.⏬ Don't worry much about it.
 ```bash
 #!/bin/bash